umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Media-Picker-3/index.md

 ## Using local crops

-Local image croppings are stored and retrieved differently than global crops.
+Local image crops are stored and retrieved differently than global crops.
 Below are two examples of how to retrieve local crops.

 ### Using GetLocalCropUrl